valerieniloinsigh31/FitForWork_v1/README.md

 <b>Prioritisation</b?>
 MOSCOW prioritisation incorporated in terms of the user stories Labels used effectively in the kanban board structure:
-Must Have
+Must Have:
+Screengrab:

-Should Have
+Should Have:
+Screengrab:

-Could Have
+Could Have:
+Screengrab:

-Won't have
+Won't have:
+Screengrab:

 Ensured that no more than 60% of user stories were labelled as 'must haves' as per advice from the tutorials.

 Themes- The user stories could be packaged within the following themes:

+Registration and login
+Viewing and choosing plans
+Viewing techniques
+Learning about the founder
+Accessing facebook profile
+Signing up for the newsletter
+Purchasing plans

 Milestones: